redwoodjs/redwood/docs/docs/background-jobs.md

 # Background Jobs

 No one likes waiting in line.
 This is especially true of your website: users don't want to wait for things to load that don't directly impact the task they're trying to accomplish.
 For example, sending a "welcome" email when a new user signs up.
-The process of sending the email could as long or longer than the sum total of everything else that happens during that request.
+The process of sending the email could take as long or longer than the sum total of everything else that happens during that request.
 Why make the user wait for it?
 As long as they eventually get the email, everything is good.

 A typical create-user flow could look something like this: